Chapter 24 Pushy Engineer Introduces HimselfElizabeth Lin Johnson

 I like, you pet me quite a while

 “Hi good looking.
-How, about having lunch together at break?”
+How, about lunch together at break?”

-Looking up from my microscope, refocused, I scanned him.
+Looking up from my microscope, I refocused and scanned him.
 His alignment pleased me.

 “I don’t eat cafeteria food.
 I bring my lunch.
 Cafeteria food’s bad.”